Steven Anderson

 Steven James Stuart Anderson (born 19 December 1985) is a Scottish footballer who plays for Broxburn Athletic.
-Anderson plays in central defence.
+He plays in central defence.

 Club career

 Early career

 Anderson's senior career in football began when he stepped up from Dalkeith Boys Club to sign for Dundee United in January 2001.
 Anderson progressed for three years at The Tangerines, where he impressed the Dundee United's academy and eventually became captain at one point.
 However, Anderson failed to make a first team breakthrough at the Tangerines that led him to be released by the club in the summer of 2004.

 Anderson joined Rangers on trial, but the club decided against signing him.
 He then went on trial with St Johnstone and played in a reserve game against Forfar Athletic and in a First Division match against St Mirren on 21 August 2004.
 His performance convinced the Saints' manager John Conolly to sign Anderson on a contract until the end of the season.
 Along the way, he learned from Jim Weir and considered him as a mentor, stating: "I learned a lot from Jim.
 He used to have me out on the training ground on Tuesday and Thursday afternoons for extra training."